PeterMarshall29/book1/_sources/jupyternotebooks/switch_statements.md

 ```
 `````{syntax-end}
 `````
-The switch statement tests the value of its condition against a series of possible alternative values.
+The switch statement tests the value of its condition against a series of possible constant values.

-The condition may either be an expression or a simple declaration, which are evaluated to yield a value when control reaches the condition.
+The condition may either be an expression or a simple declaration, which is evaluated to yield a value when control reaches the condition - the switch condition does not specifically yield a Boolean.

-The cases are the possible values that will trigger a decision to switch control flow.

-The program checks each case from the top down.
+The cases are the possible constant values that will trigger a decision to switch control flow - these are checked one at a time from the top down.

 If the case label constant value does not match the value of the condition, then the program ignores the corresponding code block and moves onto the next case.